-In today’s commercial workplace, facilities need to make sure that their loading dock areas are both efficient and safe.
-Ensuring that the loading dock is appropriately designed, and that dock equipment is adequately suited for loading and unloading can not only improve efficiency but also could prevent costly accidents and worker injuries down the road.
+In today’s commercial workplace, facilities must ensure that their loading dock areas are efficient and safe.
+Ensuring that the loading dock is appropriately designed and that dock equipment is adequately suited for the loading process and unloading can not only improve efficiency but also could prevent costly accidents and worker injuries down the road.

 The dock area is a vital hub of activity in many facilities, whether it is a factory, warehouse, plant, or other commercial space.
 Inefficient loading dock design, processes, and equipment can be very costly for the company.
 Proper dock design can improve essential loading dock area functions and enhance worker safety.

 Some safety problems can be attributed to the initial design of the dock area.
 Some designs do not take into consideration the expansion of manufacturing and production or how the dock may be utilized in the future.
 Examples of poor dock design can include poorly-planned approaches, doorways that are too small, improper bumper projections, excessive slopes, gravel approaches, and docks that are not high enough to accommodate the height of a trailer.

 Crucial steps can be taken to prevent large remodeling expenses in the future.
 Whether the dock is built to standard height or proper equipment is used will influence how companies will do business, not to mention saving money and time.

 The loading dock area can have many variations to it.
 Any drawings or specs related to designing a dock should be developed by experienced professionals, such as architects and loading dock personnel.
 It is necessary to follow state guidelines and local compliance codes when incorporating loading dock designs.